 What you need first: Domain name, blog hosting, WordPress installation

 Before you can write your first blog post, let’s make sure your blog is set up properly first.

 In this article (and many others), I’m recommending Bluehost to start your blog with.

 Of course, you’re free to choose another provider of your choice.
 Bluehost is simply the one I’ve had the best overall experience so far.
 They’re just great value for your money.

 As if Bluehost wasn’t amazing enough already, here’s something to make your decision even easier…

-I’ve negotiated a limited offer with Bluehost for my readers: you can claim access to an exclusive hosting package offer starting at just $2.95 per month here!
-(That’s less than a coffee at Starbucks!)
+I’ve negotiated a limited offer with Bluehost for my readers: you can claim access to an exclusive hosting package offer starting at just $2.95 per month here:

 What makes Bluehost the best blog hosting provider for beginner bloggers?